 - Eggs: 1 large: 0.6 microgram (11 percent DV)

 When cooking these foods, please use caution.
 Even though it’s a very stable molecule, vitamin B12 can still be destroyed when heated to high temperatures.
-Cooking your meat at medium-rare increases the overall levels of vitamin B12.
+Cooking your meat to medium-rare increases the overall levels of vitamin B12.

-Best Vitamin B12 Supplements
+Best Vitamin B12 Supplements:

 What can you take for B12 deficiency?
 Since your gut is actually able to produce some B12 on its own, enhancing the health of your digestive tract is crucial when it comes to maintaining proper vitamin levels.

-This is why, in addition to eating a diet rich in soil-based organisms and taking a B12 supplement, you want to take a probiotic supplement to make sure you get enough vitamin B12.
 When buying a vitamin B12 supplement, look for the form of methylcobalamin or hydroxycobalamin, rather than cyanocobalamin, because these forms are more natural and typically better absorbed by the body.